netmas/mobile-flashcards/README.md

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

+INSTALLING LOCALLY

+After downloading or cloning the repo from https://github.com/netmas/mobile-flashcards

+cd mobile-flashcards
+npm install
+npm start (if you prefer you can use yarn.
+The command would be: yarn start)

+You are all set to go!!

+From this point on the create-react-native-app readme continues...

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).